Shobha Kapoor

 Shobha Kapoor (born 1 February 1949) is an Indian television, film and web series producer.
-She is the managing director of Balaji Telefilms Limited, a film, TV and web series production house in Mumbai, India, run by her and her daughter Ekta Kapoor.
+She is the managing director of Mumbai-based Balaji Telefilms Limited, a film, TV and web series production house, which she runs together with her daughter Ekta Kapoor.

 Kapoor takes care of the overall administrative and production activities of Balaji Telefilms.

 Personal life

 Before marriage, she was an airhostess.
 Kapoor is married to actor Jeetendra.
 The couple has two children, Ekta Kapoor (b.
 1975), who is a producer, and Tusshar Kapoor (b.
 1976), who is an actor.

 Filmography (as producer)

 Movies

 The following is the long list of motion pictures produced by Kapoor under her banner Balaji Motion Pictures.